Theo-Carbone/mech_105_matlab/Mech105Algorthms/FalsePosition/README.md

 The False Position is useful for finding roots

+It works by bracketing by starting with an upper and lower bound bracketing the root then making a secant line using these bounds.
+This method can be extremely accurate on the first iteration but is also vulnerable to failure if the upper and lower bounds do not closely bracket the root.

 Inputs:
 func - the function being evaluated xl - the lower guess